ZiggySway/Data_Projects_TripleTen_BrandiBooth/Numerical_Methods_To_upload/README.md

 ### Results

+I build a model that predicts price with accurate efficiency.
 The dummy model happened to be the fastest.
 But since we need accuracy; RFR and Catboost provide higher accuracy.
-Considering speed and accuracy RFR is a good model to perform the cost analysis.
+Considering speed and accuracy RFR is a good model to perform the cost analysis.  <b>(Predictive models, computational run time)